Three ways that testing can drive global growth

 1. Cross-comparative testing

-"Cross-comparative testing’ is a proactive, data-led approach to understanding product commercial performance, identify issues and identify actions for your product team to take on post launch for different user groups.
+"Cross-comparative testing’ is a proactive, data-led approach to understanding product commercial performance, identify issues and identify actions for your product team and marketing consultant to take on post launch for different user groups.
 Then, #2, compare each data set and ask if your product is doing particularly well among one group of users – in one country for example – but poorly among another.

 The best practice is to run a blend of functional and UX testing, in market – for both your high and underperforming markets – to generate local insights and to uncover any localization issues that may be the cause.
 That could be localization activities causing issues, or recommendations for some kind of localization, due to anything from different device and data contexts, different payment contexts, different user preferences, different market facts – and so forth.